 Side Effects of Immunotherapy

 Immunotherapy is well tolerated, and most people do well with it.
-The rare side effects that occur with allergy shots include redness, inflammation or irritation at the site of injection, with occasional allergic reaction to the allergy shot.
+The rare side effects of allergy shots include redness, inflammation or irritation at the site of injection, with occasional allergic reaction to the allergy shot.
 There are no reported side effects or issues from the use of allergy drops.
 If you are interested in taking the easiest route to a long-term solution with no side effects, schedule an appointment with us to begin the process of allergy drop treatment.

 Work With an Expert to Find Relief Faster